 Frequently Asked Questions – Defensive Driving in Kansas

 Yes!
-Our Kansas defensive driving course is state-approved by the Kansas Department of Insurance (DOI) to help you earn a mandatory 3-year discount on your auto insurance.
+Our Kansas defensive driving course is state-approved by the Kansas Department of Education through AAA to help you earn a mandatory 3-year discount on your auto insurance.
 This course may also be approved by courts on a case-by-case basis to dismiss a traffic ticket.

 - Can I take this traffic school/defensive driving course to dismiss a ticket or reduce fines in Kansas?